Small Pantry Organization Ideas

 Taking the time to label everything in your pantry will make a huge difference in the longevity of your organization project and will ensure you don’t have to do this again.

 I made a label for each category of food that was in a bin.
-So, we have things like “snacks,” “sweet treats,” and “dinner supplies”.
+So, we have things like “snacks,” “sweet treats,” and “dinner ingredients”.
 Just think about how you are grouping the items and come up with a label that fits.
 I even labeled the canisters that I decanted things like pretzels and goldfish into, so when my husband brings home a new container he can’t tell me he didn’t know where to put them!

 And, they don’t even have to be fancy labels.
 I used this simple little label maker that I’ve had for years.
 I gave my 8-year-old the job of printing out the labels I needed – he was thrilled to help and I was thrilled the job went by quicker.